Complete Guide to Boiler Service in Aldershot: Maintenance Tips and Warning Signs

 Documentation and Certification

 Gas Safe engineers provide official service certificates confirming your boiler’s safety and compliance status.
 Keep these documents with your boiler manual and warranty information for future reference and insurance purposes.
+As the 2035 phase-out approaches, this paper trail also becomes useful evidence of system condition if you later apply for a Boiler Upgrade Scheme grant or sell your property.

 Creating Your Annual Boiler Maintenance Schedule

-Effective boiler maintenance requires consistent scheduling and systematic approach to preventive care.
+Effective boiler maintenance requires consistent scheduling and a systematic approach to preventive care.
 The optimal timing for professional service is late summer or early autumn, before heating season demands peak.

 FrequencyTaskWhat to CheckAction if Issue Found